 "RPS Direct" Emails from Superintendent Kamras

-Dear #RPS Strong Family, I'm reaching out with this special RPS Direct to share that three staff members and two students have tested positive for COVID-19.
-The staff are from the Belt Boulevard Transportation Office (last there on 11-23), Armstrong High School (last there on 11-17), and the Academic Office in City Hall (last there in October).
-The student cases are from Ginter Park Elementary School and Thomas Jefferson High School (neither has been on campus this year).
-We encourage everyone to monitor their symptoms and reach out to their primary care provider if they have any concerns.
-They can also contact the Richmond City Health District’s COVID-19 hotline at (804) 205-3501.
+Dear #RPS Strong Family, I'm reaching out with this special RPS Direct to share the following COVID-19 positive test result/s: John Marshall High School - 1 student (not physically present this school year) Richmond Technical Center - 1 staff member (last there on 2/23) Thomas Jefferson High School - 1 student (not physically present this school year) Thomas H. Henderson Middle School - 1 student (not physically present this school year) Please reach out to your primary care provider if you have any concerns, or contact the Richmond City Health District (RCHD) by calling their COVID-19 hotline: (804) 205-3501.
+Please also continue to wear your mask, stay physically distant, and wash your hands.
 Our number one priority remains the health and safety of our students, staff, and families.
-We will continue to work in close collaboration with RCHD to ensure the well-being of the entire RPS community.
+Towards that end, we will continue to work in close collaboration with RCHD to ensure the well-being of the entire RPS community.
 If you have any questions, as always, please don't hesitate to contact me.
 Best, Jason